ninarice/mental_health_in_tech/README.md

-This repo contains a project for the Technical Bootcamp of UC San Diego's Computational Social Science MS program.
+This repo contains a project for UC San Diego's Computational Social Science MS program Technical Bootcamp.
 In this project, I used statisdtical analysis to determine the personal and workplace factors correlated with mental health within the tech field.